Thread-wrapped incense holder by Rakusai Onishi

 Width: 6.0cm x 6.0cm Height: 2.8cm

-1. Design: A playful design that mimics a "spool of thread"
+1. Design: A playful design that resembles a spool of thread

-The white porcelain base is shaped to bulge on all four sides, and thin red and green stripes are wrapped around the center to create the shape of a **thread spool (silk spool)** used in ancient weaving.
+The white porcelain base is shaped to bulge on all four sides, and thin red and green stripes are wrapped around the center to resemble a spool (silk spool) used in ancient weaving.
 The stripes are continuous lines reminiscent of overlapping weft threads, bringing to the tea ceremony the allegory of "weaving cloth = weaving a story."

-Base material <br data-start="253" data-end="256">A milky white glaze containing a large amount of feldspar is applied and then reduced firing is used to give it a soft ivory color.
+Base material <br data-start="253" data-end="256">A milky white glaze containing a large amount of feldspar is applied, and the color is brought to a soft ivory by reduction firing.

-Striped pattern <br data-start="313" data-end="316">A typical Kyoto five-color pattern of alternating copper green and iron red.
-The second firing process allows the paint to sink into the glaze, making the brushstrokes stand out slightly and giving the impression of "thickness of threads."
+Striped pattern <br data-start="313" data-end="316">A typical Kyoto five-color design, with alternating copper green and iron red.
+The second firing process allows the paint to sink into the glaze, making the brushstrokes stand out slightly and giving the impression of "thick threads."

-Near the base <br data-start="400" data-end="403">The glaze is cut near the ground surface to expose the reddish-brown color of the clay as an accent, bringing out the color saturation of the white and stripes on the inside.
+Near the base <br data-start="400" data-end="403">The glaze has been cut near the base, revealing the reddish-brown color of the clay as an accent, and bringing out the saturation of the white and stripes on the inside.

-3. Technique: A precise seam made using the split seam technique
+3. Technique: A precise seam made using the "waridashi" technique

-One-piece molding and cutting <br data-start="515" data-end="518">The entire piece is carved out of a lump of clay, and after drying, the lid is cut into saw-like sections.
-This allows for a high level of precision in the alignment of the striped patterns.
+One-piece molding and dividing <br data-start="515" data-end="518">The entire piece is carved out of a lump of clay in a sculptural style, and after drying, the lid is divided into saw-like sections.
+This allows for a high level of precision in matching the striped pattern.

 Underpainting <br data-start="593" data-end="596">The lines are drawn in one go with a vertical brush stroke, and the slight fluctuations add to the warmth of handmade work.

-4. Combinations at tea ceremonies: freely adapting to the season and taste
+4. Combinations at tea ceremonies: freely adapting to the seasons and tastes

-Tanabata/The Story of Weaving <br data-start="806" data-end="809">By placing a "spool of thread" in reference to the legend of Orihime, you can add an elegant story-telling element to your Star Festival ceremony.
+Tanabata - The Story of Weaving <br data-start="806" data-end="809">By placing a "spool of thread" in reference to the legend of Orihime, you can add an elegant story-like quality to your Star Festival seating.

-Conversation Spot <br data-start="865" data-end="868">You can show your customers "the spools of thread before they are made into cloth or tea caddy covers," and engage in lively conversation about the behind-the-scenes stories of how tools are made.
+Seeds for conversation <br data-start="865" data-end="868">You can show customers "the spools of thread used before they are made into cloth or tea caddy covers," and engage in lively conversation about the behind-the-scenes stories of how tools are made.

-5. Cultural and symbolic significance: It represents the bond that is tied together with a thread
+5. Cultural and symbolic significance: It represents the bond that is tied together by a thread.

-Threads have been popular since ancient times as an auspicious design that "ties ties."
-By likening the incense container to a spool of thread, the incense smoke (thread) softly ties the space together, creating the meaning of mediating ties between people.
-By using the traditional five colors and light and elegant design, Onishi Rakusai has seamlessly integrated this symbolism into the modern tea ceremony.
+Threads have long been popular as an auspicious design that "ties ties."
+By likening the incense container to a spool of thread, the incense smoke (thread) softly ties the space together, creating the meaning of bringing people together.
+By using the traditional five colors and a light and elegant design, Onishi Rakusai has seamlessly integrated this symbolism into a modern tea ceremony.

-With light red and green stripes running across the milky white base and a lovely spool shape, Onishi Rakusai's "Thread Spool Incense Box" is an exceptional piece that embodies the auspicious meaning of "tying" in the palm of your hand and brings a heartwarming story to the tea room.
-When you open the lid, you will be able to feel the preciousness of the bond spun by the thread as the fragrance spreads.
+With its milky white base and light red and green stripes, and the charming shape of a spool of thread, Onishi Rakusai's "Thread Spool Incense Container" embodies the auspicious meaning of "tying" something in the palm of your hand, making it a masterpiece that brings a warm story to the tea room.
+Opening the lid will allow you to sense the fragrance that fills the air, as well as the preciousness of the bond woven by the thread.

 Share